A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Simulation and Experimental Results

-We first consider a system with equal arrival rates and compare the performance of QZMAC with that of the $Geo^{[X]}/D/1$ queue as described in (\ref{gxd1_q}), ZMAC and EZMAC.
-We see from figures \ref{figDelAll4Qs10} and \ref{figDelAll4Qs30}, that the delay achieved by QZMAC is very close to optimal as is that achieved by EZMAC.
+We first consider a system with equal arrival rates and compare the performance of QZMAC and EZMAC with that of ZMAC and the $Geo^{[X]}/D/1$ queue ($W(\lambda)$).
+We see from figures \ref{figDelAll4Qs10} and \ref{figDelAll4Qs30}, that the delay achieved by QZMAC is very close to optimal as is that achieved by EZMAC (although slightly worse than QZMAC).
 In Fig.~\ref{figDelAll4Qs10}, the $Geo^{[x]}/D/1$ queue delay cannot be seen explicitly since QZMAC performs almost exactly like it.
 This is quite encouraging since QZMAC only needs knowledge of the time since a queue was served last, while the optimal algorithm needs full queue-length knowledge at all times.
 With $30$ queues, in fact, QZMAC shows a decrease in delay over ZMAC of more than $60\%$ and EZMAC of more than $40\%$.

 Note that since QZMAC requires $T_p=3$, in order to keep the scheduling portion's length $T_c+T_p$ constant so as to maintain the scheduling portion to transmission portion (see Fig.~\ref{figMinislotStructure}) fraction uniform across protocols, we have reduced the contention window size by three minislots while simulating QZMAC.
-Also, as the first figure shows, for low and moderate arrival rates, in small WSNs one can use EZMAC and still achieve good delay performance.
+Also, as the first figure shows, for low and moderate arrival rates, in small WSNs \emph{one can use EZMAC and still achieve good delay performance.}\\ We computed the empirical cumulative distribution functions (CDFs) of system backlog with all three protocols (and basic TDMA as an upper bound).
+As Fig.~\ref{figQueueLengthCDFs} clearly shows, QZMAC indeed provides the \emph{stochastically} smallest sum queue lengths.
+With QZMAC, the CDF hits $1$ at $12$ packets, while its closest competitor, EZMAC's CDF has a support that extends until $69$ packets and that of ZMAC extends to $220$ packets.